Health Insurance

 Consumers should make a list of questions before they shop for a health plan.
 Consumers should gather information about household income and set a budget for health insurance.
 Consumers should find out if they can stay with their current doctors and pharmacy, and understand how insurance works – including an understanding of deductibles, out-of-pocket maximums and co-payments.

-The Kansas Insurance Department offers resources on their website at insurance.kansas.gov.
+The Kansas Department of Insurance offers resources on their website at insurance.kansas.gov.
 There are a number of other resources from the Kaiser Family Foundation, the National Association of Insurance Commissioners, and the U.S. Department of Health and Human Services and the Department of Labor to help consumers understand how insurance works, the different insurance options, and what to consider when you buy coverage.

 The Summary of Benefits and Coverage (SBC), and the companion Uniform Glossary that includes a set of uniform definitions, are also available for all health insurance plans.
 This information can help consumers compare different insurance options.
-Consumers can get the form and definitions through the Health Insurance Marketplace or ask the company for it.
+Consumers can receive the form and definitions through the Health Insurance Marketplace or ask the company for it.

 If a consumer is eligible to buy coverage through the Health Insurance Marketplace, he or she can enroll through the Marketplace website at HealthCare.gov, by phone at 800-318-2596, or in-person through agents, navigators or certified application counselors.